- Drug Overdose Prevention Program Guidelines for Implementation

 - A training completion log of all drug Overdose Responders with their name and the date of training completion;

-- A training log of all trainings with the dates and location of the training, the name of the trainer and the names of the drug Overdose Responders in attendance;
+- A training log of all trainings with the dates of the training, the name of the trainer and the names of the drug Overdose Responders in attendance; Record quarterly the number of trained responders on Quarterly Report Form

 - A list of all persons who are designated trainers with verification by the Health Care Professional of their training competence;